rust-lang/rfcs/active/0000-exponentiation-sugar.md

 terrible, however, as in principle it is analogous to code such as `1 / 2` which Rust happily accepts.

-One alternative is to implement this operator only for `uint` RHS, as integer powers are by far the most common in mathematical formulas.
+One alternative is to implement this trait for builtin types only with a `uint` RHS, as integer powers are by far the most common in mathematical formulas.

 # Unresolved questions